-- Two versions (you pick one): - Oral 10 computer-picked short questions to answer on site.
-No communication or study aids (the traditional way) - Written an about 2-page essay on one of the three computer-picked topics (i.e. you get three random ones, pick one of them).
-Study aids (books, articles, Internet) are permitted, but the work is mostly an opinion piece, showing YOUR take on the issue - The points (up to 40) will be added to the existing score - Every year so far, some folks get the max grade already before the exam.
-With the score > 50, you can take the grade on points only, omitting the exam (e.g. "got 72 points, grade 3 is fine") - THEREFORE: who plans to fail the course, must be either a) extraordinarily thick, or b) supremely lazy
+- The default form: an essay (~2 pages) on one of the three computerpicked topics (i.e. you get three random ones, pick one of them).
+Study aids (books, articles, Internet) are permitted, but the work is mostly an opinion piece, showing YOUR take on the issue - Kristjan is authorized to use alternative forms of exam if necessary! - The points (up to 40) will be added to the existing score - Every year so far, some folks get the max grade already before the exam.
+With the score > 50, you can take the grade on points only, omitting the exam (e.g. "got 72 points, grade 3 is fine") - just tell Kristjan - THEREFORE: who plans to fail the course, must be either a) extraordinarily thick, or b) supremely lazy